 Boho Camper Vans is still doing well, with mostly five-star reviews on Facebook and Google.
 In 2021, they had annual revenue of $2 million, and are on track to exceed that figure in 2022.
 The camper van startup is currently valued at $4 million and currently has 25 employees.

 The main challenge ahead will be sourcing cheap second-hand trucks.
-It is difficult for such a business to scale up without running into quality control issues.
+It is difficult for this type of business to scale up without running into quality control issues.

 Categories: Shark Tank